Ana Gonzalez Warrick

 School of Prof and Extd Studies

-Ana González Warrick is a native of Havana, Cuba.
-She has lived in four different countries and traveled extensively, fostering a life-long interest in intercultural communications.
-She began her professional career as an on-air broadcast journalist, hosting APR’s MonitoRadio broadcasts to Latin America.
-She was an on-air host, news writer, and reporter for the NPR affiliate in New York City, specializing in feature stories on New Yorkers who bridged cultural and racial barriers to help those in need.
-She was a freelance journalist, TV news writer and producer in New York and a freelance anchor for ESPN’s Latin American broadcasts.
-Hoping to make more of a difference in the lives of others, she obtained an MS in education and began teaching at-risk pregnant teens in California.
-She became interested in the plight of Mexican migrant workers and focused much of her initial college teaching experience on helping ELL students hone language and critical thinking skills to overcome cultural barriers.
-In her 20 years of teaching experience, in addition to teaching at the college level, she has taught every grade in elementary, middle school and high school.
-She is fluent in English, Spanish and French and has studied German and Italian.
-She has held teaching licenses in three states and has taught communication, education and humanities courses at several colleges and universities in the US and Spain.
-Her Ph.D. from the University of Málaga, Spain, focuses on the cultural adaptation of Spanish professionals in the US.
+My background as a political asylum seeker in the US and my family’s challenges adapting to US culture fostered a life-long interest in cultural adaptation and cross-cultural communication.
+I began my professional career as a broadcast journalist hosting APR’s MonitoRadio broadcasts to Latin America and serving as an On-Air Radio Host, news writer and reporter for the NPR affiliate in New York City.
+I wrote several feature stories on New Yorkers who bridged cultural and racial barriers.
+Hoping to make more of a difference in the lives of culturally diverse Americans, I obtained an MS in education and began teaching ELL at-risk pregnant teens in California.
+I became interested in the plight of Mexican migrant workers and focused much of my initial college teaching experience on honing the language and critical thinking skills of ELL students to help them overcome cultural and income barriers.
+I've taught communication, education and humanities courses at several colleges and universities in the US and Spain.
+My PhD is from the University of Málaga in Spain, focusing on the cultural adaptation of Spanish professionals in the US.
 I love learning languages and I'm fluent in English, Spanish and French and have studied German and Italian.

 Ph.D. in Strategic Communications, M.S. in Education,